apache/druid/docs/content/development/extensions-core/bloom-filter.md

 to use with Druid for cases where an explicit filter is impossible, e.g. filtering a query against a set of millions of values.

-Following are some characterstics of BloomFilters:
+Following are some characteristics of BloomFilters:
 - BloomFilters are highly space efficient when compared to using a HashSet.
-- Because of the probabilistic nature of bloom filters, false positive results are possible (e.g. element was not actually inserted into a bloom filter during construction, but `test()` says true)
+- Because of the probabilistic nature of bloom filters, false positive results are possible (element was not actually inserted into a bloom filter during construction, but `test()` says true)
 - False negatives are not possible (if element is present then `test()` will never say false).
 - The false positive probability of this implementation is currently fixed at 5%, but increasing the number of entries that the filter can hold can decrease this false positive rate in exchange for overall size.